 Student Story by Lewis Farrell

 As a professional eSports player, Lewis has been able to combine his passion for video games in the technical context of programming, and is now looking to launch his career by creating his very own indie game.

 Dr Carlo Harvey

-Dr Carlo Harvey is an Associate Professor in Computer Games Technology at Birmingham City University, in the School of Computing and Digital Technology.
+Dr Carlo Harvey is the Course Leader for Computer Games Technology and Director of Future Games and Graphics, in the School of Computing and Digital Technology.
 He teaches C++ for Games, Computer Graphics and Artificial Intelligence / Machine Learning.
-He is the course leader for BSc Computer Games Technology and the Director of Future Games and Graphics overseeing the research arm for Games and Graphics within the DMTLab at BCU..

 We accept a range of qualifications, the most popular of which are detailed below.